forge42dev/Remix-Forge/README.md

 - [ ] Add ability to generate a component name based on the route name

 ## Release Notes

+## 0.3.4

+- Added ability to insert code snippets into your active editor window via right-click

 ## 0.3.3
 - Full revamp of the shadcn-ui init and generate commands to support the new CLI

 ## 0.3.1
 - `remix-forge.latestRemixNotification` - Allows you to disable the notification that shows up when a new version of Remix is available (`default is true`).
 - Added a notification on startup that lets you know there is a new version of Remix.run available